-"Recoveries" has the meaning described in "ERISA Considerations-Prohibited Transactions between the Plan and a Party in Interest."
+"Recoveries" has the meaning described in "JPMorgan Chase Bank's Credit Card Portfolio-Recoveries."

-"Regulation AB" means subpart 229.1100 - Asset Backed Securities (Regulation AB), 17 C.F.R. §§229.1100 - 229.1125, and all related rules and regulations of the SEC, as such rules may be amended from time to time, and subject to such clarification and interpretation as have been provided by the SEC or by the staff of the SEC, or as may be provided by the SEC or its staff from time to time.
+"Regulation AB" means subpart 229.1100-Asset Backed Securities (Regulation AB), 17 C.F.R. §§229.1100-229.1125, and all related rules and regulations of the SEC, as such rules may be amended from time to time, and subject to such clarification and interpretation as have been provided by the SEC or by the staff of the SEC, or as may be provided by the SEC or its staff from time to time.